ymath-io/ymath.io/content/courses/exponents/exponents-basic/special-powers/index.md

 ## $1$ as an Exponent
 Let's start with a few examples so that we can look for patterns.
+We will write them in the same format as $3^2=1\cdot3\cdot3$.
+The $1$ makes it clearer that we are multiplying numbers together
 $$1^1=1\cdot1=1$$
 $$2^1=1\cdot2=2$$
 $$3^1=1\cdot3=3$$
 $$4^1=1\cdot4=4$$
 Recall that $1$ is the multiplicative identity, so we can multiply by it before writing out the power.
 The $1$ in the exponent has a different meaning -- it tells you how many times to multiply the base by itself.
+For instance, we could write
+$$3^2=1\cdot3\cdot3$$

 ## $0$ as an Exponent
 Earlier in this course, we saw a way to show that $x^0=1$ using the multiplicative identity.